pawsys/hugo/content/we-dont-see-world-as-it-is.md

 ---
-title: "Wisdom is is just covering blindspots in your mentalmodel map of knowledge"
+title: "We don't see world as it is but as we are"
 date: 2019-05-02T12:35:24-07:00
 draft: false